JoshuaKGoldberg/eslint-plugin-package-json/README.md

 ### Recommended Config for Publishable Packages

-The `recommended-publishable` configuration has everything in it that the standard `recommended` config, with some additional rules added that are geared towards packages that are intended to be published.
+The `recommended-publishable` configuration has everything in it from the standard `recommended` config, with some additional rules added that are geared towards packages that are intended to be published.

 ```ts
 // eslint.config.ts